Mastering AWS EKS Commands (with examples)

 Explanation:

-• eks_service_role_arn: The Amazon Resource Name (ARN) of the IAM role for the EKS service.
-This role is used by EKS to manage resources on your behalf.
+• --role-arn eks_service_role_arn: Provides the Amazon Resource Name (ARN) for the service role that the EKS cluster will assume.
+This role must have permissions to initiate AWS services on your behalf.

 {